kankovskyj/eml-to-csv/README.md

 # eml-to-csv
-A simple python script converting .eml to .csv.
+A simple python script converting .eml to a single .csv.